DCOM Configuration (Dcomcnfg) on Windows 8, Windows Server 2012

 Attention!
 Access permission for everyone may lower the security level of the computer.

 Sometimes it may be necessary to permit access to the OPC server for everyone, including anonymous users.
-For example, when the computer with the server does not belong to the domain while a lot of clients will be connecting to the server.
+For example, when the computer with the OPC server does not belong to a domain, and many clients connect to the server.

 - It is possible for the computer with the server not to belong to the domain;